5 collaboration tools to increase productivity with your offshore developers

 Following the Kanban concept, a basic Trello board typically includes 3 columns: To Do, Doing, and Done – through which your tasks move.
 The tool is freely adapted to your needs – be it an advanced, or a simple, task board.

 Reproduced from Trello

-One of Trello’s big advantages centers around its friendly interface, making it super easy for you and your team to learn and use it in everyday work routine.
+One of Trello’s significant advantages centers around its friendly interface, making it super easy for you and your team to learn and use it in the everyday work routine.